You can create reports of your social media statistics to share at meetings or to help compare analytics.

 To view or create a report:

 1.)
-Go to the “My Tools” drop down in the top right corner of your screen and select “Reports.”
+Hover over "Analytics" in the navigation menu and select "Reports" from the drop down men.
 This will take you to the “Reports” page. , where you can build, view, present and share reports for your Facebook insights, Twitter insights, and Klout influence.

 2.)
 To build a report, you’ll first need to click on the “Add New Report” button then select Facebook Insights, Twitter Insights or Klout Influence.
 You can also create a custom report.

 3.)
 Let’s give an example with Facebook – just select the network you’d like to see a report from, then select the user you’d like to pull statistics from.
-We’ll select the Gremln page to see the Facebook insights for Gremln’s Facebook page.
+We’ll select the Gremlin page to see the Facebook insights for Gremlin’s Facebook page.
 Click Next.

 4.)
 You’ll then enter a report title, and select a time frame for the period of time you’re reporting.
 The company details are pulled from the profile info you provided when you created your Gremln account.
 If this appears erroneous, you’ll need to change that information in your account settings.
 The report description is pulled from the type of report you selected.